Henry Wirz: Civil War

 Upon the outbreak of the American Civil War in 1861, the 37-year-old Wirz enlisted as a private in Company A (Madison Infantry), 4th Battalion of Louisiana Infantry of the Confederate army in Madison Parish.

 Shortly before his death, he said that he had taken part in the Battle of Seven Pines in May 1862, as an aide-de-camp to General Joseph E. Johnston, during which he was wounded by a Minie ball and lost the use of his right arm.
 That account is disputed by historians, one of whom says the injury may have actually occurred during a six-thousand mile mission to track down missing records of Union prisoners.
-That journey and a subsequent three months of rehabilitation at his home, were completed by the end of 1862.
+That journey and a subsequent three months of rehabilitation at his home were completed by the end of 1862.

 After returning to his unit on June 12, 1862, Wirz was promoted to captain "for bravery on the field of battle."
 Because of his injury, Wirz was assigned to the staff of General John H. Winder, who was in charge of Confederate prisoner-of-war camps, as his adjutant.

-Later accounts by Wirz's daughter alleged that Confederate President Jefferson Davis made Captain Wirz a "special minister" and sent him to Europe carrying secret dispatches to Confederate Commissioners James Mason in England, and John Slidell in France.
+Later accounts by Wirz's daughter alleged that Confederate President Jefferson Davis made Captain Wirz a "special minister" and sent him to Europe carrying secret dispatches to Confederate commissioners James M. Mason in England and John Slidell in France.
 Wirz returned from Europe in January 1864 and reported to Richmond, Virginia, where he began working for General Winder in the prison department.
 Wirz initially served on detached duty as a prison commandant in Alabama, but was then transferred to help guard Union prisoners incarcerated at Richmond.